somethingelseentirely/pyo3/guide/src/types.md

  - [`#[pyclass]`][pyclass] types defined from Rust

 The following subsections covers some further detail about how to work with these types:
-- the APIs that are available for different concrete types,
+- the APIs that are available for different Python types,
-- how to cast `Bound<'py, T>` to a specific concrete type, and
+- how to cast `Bound<'py, T>` to a specific Python type, and
 - how to get Rust data out of a `Bound<'py, T>`.

 ### Using APIs for Python types